nixworks/public/news/2010/10/27/README.md

 _Context: India, Malaysia, free trade_

 ### [Transparency International releases its Corruption Perception Index showing Denmark, New Zealand and Singapore as the least corrupt nations and Somalia as the most corrupt. ](/news/2010/10/27/transparency-international-releases-its-corruption-perception-index-showing-denmark-new-zealand-and-singapore-as-the-least-corrupt-nations.md)
-_Context: Corruption Perception Index, Denmark, New Zealand, Singapore, Somali, Transparency International_
+_Context: Corruption Perception Index, Denmark, New Zealand, Singapore, Somalia, Transparency International_

 ### [Judge Kimba Wood of the United States District Court for the Southern District of New York shuts down filesharing service LimeWire. ](/news/2010/10/27/judge-kimba-wood-of-the-united-states-district-court-for-the-southern-district-of-new-york-shuts-down-filesharing-service-limewire.md)
 Popular online file-sharing service LimeWire was shut down by a US federal court today following a lawsuit filed by the music industry.